kexiZeroing/kexiZeroing.github.io/src/posts/react-18-suspense-transition.md

 });
 ```

+`<Suspense>` allows for server-side HTML streaming and selective hydration on the client:
 1. To opt into **streaming HTML** on the server, you’ll need to switch from `renderToString` to the new `renderToPipeableStream` method.
 2. To opt into **selective hydration** on the client, you’ll need to switch to `hydrateRoot` on the client and then start wrapping parts of your app with `<Suspense>`.
 3. Only Suspense-enabled data sources will activate the Suspense component.
 Server Components integrate with Suspense out of the box.